Anner246/Projects/MappingPoliceViolence_Database/ReadMe.md

 Almost all of the mistakes I made I was able to fix later on in the process save for two.
 To normalize the database I made bridge tables such as IncidentAgency and IncidentVictim, which were created to support many-to-many relationships.
 While creating the sample views and queries I encountered an issue.

 Since the original data required extensive duplicate removal and transformation through power queries, non-unique text fields may have resulted in some logical ID assignments pointing to the first matching record instead of the most specific match.

-Although the database maintains
+This cuased key drifts to occur were some rows became misaligned

+If I were to come back to this project I would rebuild the bridge table mappings using composite keys such as:
+Agency Name + State + County
+Victim Name + Age + Gender + Race

+After learning from my mistakes I feel confident I could complete it much more efficiently.